gottfried-wilhelm-leibniz-1646-1716

 Aristotele, with the medieval scholastics following him, argues that any individual thing consists of a substantial form, which determines the kind of thing it is, and matter, which individuates the thing and makes it numerically distinct from other like substances.
 Così, a particular squirrel consists of the universal form “squirrel” shaping and directing particular material stuff.
 In the 17th century, the idea that substantial forms should enter into physical accounts of nature becomes especially odious.
 Citing “squirrelness,” the moderns maintain, tells us nothing regarding the activity of a squirrel.
 For thinkers such as Hobbes and Descartes, substantial forms are useless fictions, at best superfluous and at worst misleading.
 The mathematically-based, mechanical laws governing matter in motion suffice to explain the whole of nature, with no need to take into account the kind of thing under investigation.
 What counts in describing the behavior of a squirrel is not its “squirrelness,” but the forces its limbs exert on one another, the pressure differentials in its circulatory system, and other quantifiable data.
 This approach makes it possible to have a single method for investigating all natural phenomena.

 Leibniz agrees that substantial forms have no use in physics, but he insists metaphysical accounts of reality require something like substantial forms.
 Mechanical explanation adequately addresses the activity of the physical world, but not its underlying nature.
 Per Leibniz, the corporeal world its very essence depends on incorporeal principles.
 Both Hobbes’ purely materialist metaphysics and the strict substance-dualism of Descartes fail to properly appreciate nature’s dependence on purely metaphysical entities.
-Ultimately, Leibniz’s defense of substantial forms provides the first step in the development of his idealist metaphysics.
+In definitiva, Leibniz’s defense of substantial forms provides the first step in the development of his idealist metaphysics.

 Leibniz offers several defenses of substantial forms, in which he tries not to revive Aristotle’s notion of form wholesale, so much as to prove the existence of irreducible, incorporeal entities.
 One argument turns on the principle of sufficient reason: the fact that the corporeal world itself cannot offer any explanation for its particular features.
 Why does a given body occupy so much space, have a particular shape, or move in just this way?
 By limiting oneself to mechanical explanation, one can either say that body A’s features were caused by body B, or one can say that body A has had its particular constitution from eternity.
 The former approach leads to an infinite regress in explanation, which is to say it never arrives at an explanation at all.
 There is always yet another body requiring explanation.
 The latter approach, for Leibniz, likewise offers no real explanation.
 Citing eternity as a reason, he feels, amounts to answering the question “Why is A, X?” with “Simply because A is x and always has been x,” dodging the question.
 Since the corporeal world does not contain sufficient explanation for its own features, Leibniz concludes that the cause of such features lies in incorporeal principles.